bitrip-code/api-dev-documentation/README.md

 ## `DELETE: /label/{labelID}`

-Delete a single label using a label id after `/label/`.
+Delete a label by its ID.

 Example Request: